 The Day Of

 - Groom in advance

-- Some employers may prefer to take the non-directed approach to interviewing where you are expected to ask the questions and make observations.
+- Some employers may prefer to take the non-directed approach to interviewing, where you are expected to ask the questions and make observations.
 Not sure what to ask?
-Click here for a list of potential questions.
+We have a list of potential questions.

 - Check out our negotiating offers page for detailed information about handling questions related to salary.

-Following are the five basic types of tests you may encounter throughout the interview process
+The following are the five basic types of tests you may encounter throughout the interview process:

 - Intelligence/Mental Ability Tests: designed to assess your critical thinking skills, including problem solving, mathematical aptitude, and memory.
 They are typically structured in a format similar to the SAT and ACT.

 - Work Simulation Tests: These provide you with sample work scenarios that you must work through to a satisfactory result.